 [3] Distributing Stocks, Bonds, and Other Securities

-The investments can be divided between the parties so that each party receives his or her proportioned share of each holding.
+The investments can be divided between the parties so that each party receives his or her proportional share of each holding.
 If that is not preferable, a provision requiring the account to be allocated to attribute to each party his or her proportional share of the capital gain should be included.
 In this way the risks, expected rewards, and tax consequences can be equitably apportioned between the parties.
 In transferring stock accounts, there is typically no need to liquidate the holdings prior to transfer.
 Liquidating the stock will result in a taxable event to the owner of the stock, not the recipient.

 § 6.34 Defining, Valuing, and Distributing Pension and Retirement Benefits